Sheetalrana190/SEP_Group-_Project/Solution_Deliverable_1.md

 # Unique Solution: Parking Space Sharing App

-To address the parking congestion issue near University Avenue, we propose a unique solution: a **Parking Space Sharing App**.
+To address the Traffic problem due to the parking congestion issue near University Avenue, we propose a unique solution: a **Parking Space Sharing App**.

 ### Assumptions:
 1. University Avenue experiences frequent parking congestion due to its proximity to universities and local businesses.